"He has saved us and called us to a holy life." -- 2 Timothy 1:9

-Actually, apart from revoking my voting privileges, the debates and legislative votes were of secondary interest to me.
-I was much more caught up in the whole event and a vision for the future that it was giving me.
+Hones tly though, apart from revoking my voting privileges, the debates and legislative votes were of secondary interest to me.
+I was much more caught up in the whole event and the vision for the future that it was giving me.
 I wandered through the crowds around mission field displays and Global Ministries Center exhibits.
-I browsed the the sales area of what has become The Foundry.
+I browsed the sales area of what has become The Foundry.
 I went to all the teen activities.
 I enjoyed the exuberant services.
 I saw more Nazarenes than I had imagined existed.

-To me, General Assembly became a camp meeting, the state fair, and a family reunion all in one package.
+General Assembly seemed like a camp meeting, the state fair, and a family reunion in one package.
 It was the next best thing to the Rapture.
 As we headed home, I felt proud to be a Nazarene.
 I felt like I was riding the crest of a wave.
 I had caught a glimpse of our leaders' dreams.
 I wanted to help make those dreams come true.

 I've heard cynics explain General Assemblies in terms of Machiavellian intrigue.
 They point to "evidence" of "us-them " scheming.
 What they profess to see going on in the administrative structure doesn't convince me.
 As we have planted churches and organized districts in more than 160 world areas, we have remained a caring, loving family.
 As we empower leaders around the globe, we want them to become part of our leadership team.
 We've no intention of breaking up into independent groupings of churches.